It is possible to take naproxen without harmful side effects, but misusing naproxen or mixing it with alcohol can cause

 - potential chance of becoming addicted to alcohol

 When taken as directed, naproxen is not generally a risky medication.
 But combining any medication with alcohol, including naproxen, can cause various issues and potentially lead to a dependency on alcohol.

 Medically Supervised Detox Programs For Alcohol Use

-If someone is mixing alcohol and naproxen regularly, it may be a sign they are suffering from alcohol abuse or addiction.
+If someone is mixing alcohol and naproxen regularly, it may be a sign they are suffering from alcohol use or addiction.
 If you or someone close to you is facing alcohol addiction, there are effective treatment options available.
 Facing alcohol addiction can feel overwhelming, but it is treatable through the use of detox services, medication-assisted treatment, and therapeutic alcohol rehab facilities.

 When an individual uses alcohol heavily, their body develops a tolerance to the substance and becomes dependent on having alcohol to function normally.
 If an individual stops drinking suddenly, they will likely experience dangerous withdrawal symptoms.